uia4sap/ui5-chartjs/README.md

 Chart.js for OpenUI 5
 ===
 ## Description
-The target of the poject is to create a [Chart.js](https://www.chartjs.org/) based UI5 library which the model is same as Chart.js.
+The goal of this poject is to create a UI5 library based on [Chart.js](https://www.chartjs.org/), which has the same model as Chart.js.

 The main reasons to make the model as same as Chart.js are:

-* You can reference documents of Chart.js to understand this library.
+* You can use this library by referring to the Chart.js documentation.
-* You can modify this library easily to be compatible with the last update of Chart.js version 2.
+* You can modify this library easily to make it compatible with the last update of Chart.js version 2.

+The current implementation includes only BarChart and LineChart.

 The resources of Chart.js